-The Company has thirteen subsidiaries: Steppe Gold LLC, a limited liability company incorporated under the Company Law of Mongolia on August 25, 2016 ("Steppe Mongolia"), Steppe Investments Limited, a company incorporated under the BVI Business Companies Act, 2004 of the British Virgin Islands on June 19, 2017 ("Steppe BVI"), Steppe West LLC, a limited liability company incorporated under the Company Law of Mongolia on May 2, 2017 ("Steppe West"), Corundum Geo LLC, a limited liability company incorporated under the Company Law of Mongolia on November 3, 2016 ("Corundum"), Anacortes Mining Corp., a corporation incorporated under the Business Corporations Act (British Columbia) (the "BCBCA") on March 5, 2018 ("Anacortes"), New Oroperu Resources Inc., a corporation continued under the BCBCA on June 11, 2002, 1385575 B.C.
-Ltd., a corporation incorporated under the BCBCA on November 4, 2022, 1385576 B.C.
-Ltd., a corporation incorporated under the BCBCA on November 4, 2022, S. A. Mining Ventures Limited, a corporation continued under the BCBCA on October 25, 2012, T.C.
-Mining Inc., a corporation continued under the BCBCA on October 25, 2012, 687211 British Columbia Ltd., a corporated under the BCBCA on February 12, 2004, Aurifera Tres Cruces S.A., a company incorporated under the Company Law of Peru on November 4, 1998.
-Minera Angelica S.A.C., a company incorporated under the Company Law of Peru on October 11, 2004.
+The Company has ten subsidiaries: Steppe Gold LLC, a limited liability company incorporated under the Company Law of Mongolia on August 25, 2016 ("Steppe Mongolia"), Boroo Gold LLC, a limited liability company incorporated under the Company Law of Mongolia on May 5, 1997 ("Boroo Gold"), Steppe Investments Limited, a company incorporated under the BVI Business Companies Act, 2004 of the British Virgin Islands on June 19, 2017 ("Steppe BVI"), Steppe West LLC, a limited liability company incorporated under the Company Law of Mongolia on May 2, 2017 ("Steppe West"), Corundum Geo LLC, a limited liability company incorporated under the Company Law of Mongolia on Nay 2, 2016 ("Corundum"), Anacortes Mining Corp., a corporation incorporated under the Business Corporations Act (British Columbia) (the "BCBCA") on March 5, 2018 ("Anacortes"), New Oroperu Resources Inc., a corporation continued under the BCBCA on June 11, 2002, S. A. Mining Ventures Limited, a corporation continued under the BCBCA on October 25, 2012, T.C.
+Mining Inc., a corporation continued under the BCBCA on September 12, 2004.
+Steppe West was formed by Bataa Tumur-Ochir, an officer and director of the Company, for the benefit of the Company 12, 2004.
 Steppe West was formed by Bataa Tumur-Ochir, an officer and director of the Company, for the benefit of the Company.
 The Company became the sole shareholder of Steppe West on September 29, 2017.